MisterProtocol/RAND-editor/README.md

 definitions to specify the installation location for the various pieces of the editor.

-The second Makefile, in `e19/Makefile`, contains the information necessary to actually compile the editor, including termcap compilation options, the locations of `#include` files, and so forth.
+The second Makefile, in `e20/Makefile`, contains the information necessary to actually compile the editor, including termcap compilation options, the locations of `#include` files, and so forth.
 Both Makefiles should be read carefully and changed as necessary for the local environment.  "e" missed out on the whole `config` thing by quite a few decades.
+(Personal note:
 Frankly, I'm surprised it even uses `make`.
 It didn't used to.
-In the old days it was compiled by a shell script.
+In the old days it was compiled by a shell script. --MOB)

 ### What to Do First

 Read the `README` file.
-Read the top level `Makefile`, and `e19/Makefile`.
+Read the top level `Makefile`, and `e20/Makefile`.
 Do what those Makefiles say.
 The most common way to build the editor, after everything has been set up, is to say `make clean bsd` or `make clean s5` at the top level.
 Before installing, you should test the editor.
-The editor executable is left in `e19/le`.
+The editor executable is left in `e20/le`.
 The origin of the name `le` as opposed to `e` is lost to history.
 Note that this will not build the filter executables or the `man` files.
 Look in the subdirectories